JolitaGrazyte/discogs-api/README.md

 //change order status to 'Shipped'
 $orders = $discogs->changeOrderStatus('123', 'Shipped');

-//add shipping to a order
+//add shipping to an order with id
 $order = $discogs->addShipping('123', '12.60');
 ```